Universal Music Group: 2018–2022: Continued growth, Tencent, public offering

-UMG was named to Fast Company's annual list of the World's 50 Most Innovative Companies for 2019, the first major music company to be included on the list in a decade.
-UMG is also ranked number 1 in the music category.
-UMG was named by Forbes as one of America's Best Midsize Employers in 2019.

-In June, YouTube and UMG announced that they were upgrading more than 1,000 popular music videos to high definition, releasing them through 2020.

-In August 2019, Tencent and Vivendi started negotiation to sell 10% Vivendi's stake of Universal Music to Tencent.
-The deal is expected to be of $3.36 billion.

 In February 2020, Vivendi announced it was planning to go public in an IPO within three years.

-The company and Lego Group announced a music product partnership on April 26, 2020.

 On June 16, 2020, Universal rebranded Virgin EMI Records as EMI Records and named Rebecca Allen (former president of UMG's Decca label) as the label's president, bringing back the EMI brand.
 The same day, UMG announced launch of its new affiliates in Morocco and Israel.

-In July 2020, UMG signed a new multi-year licensing agreement with Spotify to provide value for artists and immense experiences for music fans.

-In June 2021, Pershing Square Tontine Holdings, a special-purpose acquisition company run by investor Bill Ackman, announced it would acquire 10 percent of UMG before it went public, in a $4 billion transaction.
+In July 2020, UMG signed a new multi-year licensing agreement with Spotify In June 2021, Pershing Square Tontine Holdings, a special-purpose acquisition company run by investor Bill Ackman, announced it would acquire 10 percent of UMG before it went public, in a $4 billion transaction.
 The deal collapsed in July 2021 due to regulatory concerns, and it was announced that Ackman's Pershing Square Holdings would complete the purchase instead.
 In September 2021, IPO, Euronext Amsterdam announces an introduction price of €18,50 and Vivendi set an initial valuation for UMG at €33 billion ($38.3 billion).
 Vivendi distributed 60% of its UMG shares and retaining 10%.
 The family of French businessman Vincent Bolloré is revealed as the majority shareholder with 28% of UMG shares, through its holding company Bolloré (18%) and its subsidiary Vivendi (10%), headed by his son Yannick Bolloré.
 Tencent emerged as UMG's biggest corporate shareholder with 20% of shares.
 Pershing Square Holdings held 10% of UMG shares.
 In its IPO, UMG hits €54 billion ($62.6 billion) valuation which is over a third bigger than initial valuation.